PacktPublishing/Vue.js-3.0-Cookbook/chapter-14/14.5/README.md

-# 14.5 - Configure the Zeit Now CLI on your project
+# 14.5 - Preparing for automatic deployment on Vercel with GitHub

 ## Project setup
 ```